Food and Drink Federation: Affiliated groups

 In the same building are the Snacks, Nuts and Crisps Manufacturers Association, the Association of Bakery Ingredient Manufacturers and the European Snacks Association.

 Scottish Food and Drink Federation

 The organisation has a Scottish division (SFDF) that runs autonomously and is based in Edinburgh.
-It deals directly with the Scottish Executive and is wholly responsible for the Scottish food and drink manufacturing industry, having its own Executive Committee.
+It deals directly with the Scottish Government and is wholly responsible for the Scottish food and drink manufacturing industry, having its own Executive Committee.
 The drinks industry in Scotland is an important part of its economy, and its exports.